lrslab/nanoCEM/docs/tutorials.md

 <center>![manova](RNA_pval.png "manova") </center>

+**Notes**: After extensive testing in various scenarios, we believe MANOVA may not always provide an appropriate significance level under certain circumstances.
+Firstly, it is influenced by sequencing depth; the deeper the data, the more likely it becomes significant.
+Additionally, unequal coverage can also impact the results.
+Therefore, we recommend using alternative statistical methods to test for differences in means based on the features in the feature table [**current_feature.csv**](output_format.md#result-file-from-current_event_magnifier).

 #### f5c eventalign support

 The data preparation and command for applied the preprocing method `f5c eventalign` are exactly the same as for `f5c resquiggle`,